HerculesWS/Hercules/.github/ISSUE_TEMPLATE.md

 ### Description

 [//]: # (Description of the problem or issue at length.)
-[//]: # (Please specify any battle configuration related to this issue that has been changed from the default values.)
+[//]: # (Please specify any battle configuration related to the components of issue that has been changed from the default values.
+This will allow quicker determination of the cause for this problem.)

 ### Current Behavior